 International payments and converting between currencies can be expensive, and if you want to make your online marketplace profitable - it may be beneficial to consider services such as TransferWise.

 TransferWise is different.
 Its smart new technology skips hefty international transfer fees by connecting local bank accounts all around the world.

-TransferWise’s free borderless multi-currency account for business allows you receive and send dozens of currencies all from the same account.
+TransferWise’s borderless multi-currency account for business allows you receive and send dozens of currencies all from the same account.
 Providing you with local bank account details to which you can receive payments directly without the need for international transfer fees.